 The Trust manages its capital resources carefully with the aim of deriving a sustainable income for grant making.
 The Investments are managed by the Investment Managers in accordance with the Investment Policy Statement set and periodically reviewed by the Trustees.
-The Trust's capital value has seen an increase during the year of £355,612 and at the year ended 5th April 2022 totalled £8,195,165.
+The Investment Policy was reviewed during the current year.
+The Trust's capital value has seen a decrease during the year of £515,092, and at the year ended 5th April 2023 totalled £7,680,073.
 The sources of income for the charity are created by the invested portfolio of listed investments and two investment properties.